abyanmajid/notes/notes_self_study/rust/011-enums.md

 note: run with `RUST_BACKTRACE=1` environment variable to display a backtrace
 ```

+### Pattern matching
-**Pattern Matching —** Rust promotes a safer approach to handling optional values using pattern matching, in order to avoid errors like these.
+Rust promotes a safer approach to handling optional values using pattern matching, in order to avoid errors like these.
 Specifically, there are two additional control flow operators you can use for pattern matching in rust, which are:
 - `match`
 - `if let`